marcelopi/MqttEspnowPeer2Peer/README.md

 # Inspiration and Core Concept

 This system was designed to unify MQTT and ESP-NOW paradigms, creating a transparent communication layer where:
 ESP-NOW acts as "Wireless MQTT": Messages are routed using topic patterns (source/destination/action), simulating MQTT's publish/subscribe model without requiring a central broker.
+This Library includes implemented methods to update using OTA protocol (over the air) using ESP-NOW.
 Full Abstraction: Developers interact with a single API while the library automatically chooses between:
 ESP-NOW: For local peer-to-peer communication (ESP32/ESP8266)
 MQTT: For cloud/remote connectivity (ESP32 Router only)

 [![GitHub Sponsors](https://img.shields.io/badge/Sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=white)](https://github.com/sponsors/marcelopi)